ottojaa/Jukebox/README.md

 ## Feedback

 Please give feedback if you have any!
 Some of the code is still quite messy and there are bugs to be found.
-All pull requests are welcome!
+Pull requests are welcome!